Lextuga007/Philosopher-Analyst-Netlify/content/blog/_index.md

 sidebar:
   title: A Penny for Your Thoughts
   description: |
-    At some point I will be using this as my main blog site, until then I've written a few blogs on my [distill/GitHub site](https://lextuga007.github.io/PhilosopherAnalyst/) and on the [NHS-R Community site](https://nhsrcommunity.com/blog/author/z-turner/).
+    Where I publish my thoughts is a little like my brain, it's in various places.
+This collects all of those places together.
     [Image](https://pixabay.com/users/nietjuh-2218222/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3091212)

   author: "Zoë Turner"